splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     - :strong: `Available at`

   * - :ref:`Polling (default) <aws-connect-polling>`
-    - Use either Splunk's UI wizard or the Splunk API.
+    - Use either Splunk's UI wizard or the Splunk Observability Cloud API.

   * - :ref:`Streaming (Splunk-managed) <aws-connect-ms>`
-    - Use either the UI wizard or the API.
+    - Use either the UI wizard or the Splunk Observability Cloud API.

   * - :ref:`Streaming (AWS-managed) <aws-console-ms>`
     - Connect and manage Metric Streams from the AWS console.